United

 continuing conflict between Israel and her neighbors is the Arab loss of

-the 1967 War was certainly not the cause for the outbreak of that war, nor
+was certainly not the cause for the outbreak of that war, nor could the lost

-have repeatedly proclaimed that peace with Israel is possible, if only Israel
+repeatedly proclaimed that peace with Israel is possible, if only Israel would

 peace are relevant to solving the root cause of the conflict.
 Since the territory of the 1967 War is